Skip to main content

 Instead: “Sorry, I didn’t catch that -could you repeat it?"

-This section defines the structure of the conversation - the questions to ask, possible answers, and what to do next based on user responses.
+This section lays out the map of the conversation - what questions to ask, how users might respond, and what the VoiceAgent should do next.

 Best Practices

-• Use "If X, then Y" logic for decision-making.
+• Use “If X, then Y” rules: Define what happens for each type of response.

-• Set clear exit conditions (e.g., when to end the call or transfer to a human).
+• Set clear exits: Decide when the call should end or when it’s time to transfer to a human.

 Example Use Case: Support Scenario Prompt